svtk/AtomicKotlinCourse/Programming Basics/Looping & Ranges/Exercise 4/task.md

 ## Looping & Ranges (#4)

-Display half of a pyramid.
-For an argument of 6 the function `showHalfPyramid()` should display the following:
+Display half of a triangle.
+For an argument of 6 the function `showHalfTriangle()` should display the following:

 ```
 #